Kamal-Kohli/Project-1-Satvik-/README.md

 - In the GitHub repository, navigate to the Settings tab
 - From the source section drop-down menu, select the Master Branch
 - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-- The live link can be found [HERE - La Lucha](https://cluelessbiker.github.io/project1-la-lucha/index.html)
+- The live link can be found [HERE...](https://kamal-kohli.github.io/Project-1-Satvik-/)

 ## Credits